 In some cases it may be beneficial to offer a balancing procedure on the other breast to achieve better symmetry and balance.
 This procedure can be a breast augmentation, breast reduction, or breast lift.
 This is considered part of the reconstruction and is usually covered by insurance along with the other reconstructive procedures.

 How long does breast reconstruction take?

 Breast reconstruction can be a relatively prolonged process, often taking between 1 and 2 years to fully complete.
 Since so many variables exist, each patient’s recommendations will be determined during a consultation with her plastic surgeon.

 Medical insurance providers are required by law to cover mastectomy or lumpectomy procedures along with the patient’s chosen breast reconstruction option.
 Additionally if a breast balancing procedures are also covered if they are recommended by the surgeon.

 The total cost of the procedure will depend on the specifics of your current insurance plan.
 Please contact us today to learn discuss insurance coverage and costs.

 Breast Reconstruction at Westlake Dermatology & Cosmetic Surgery

 At Westlake Dermatology & Cosmetic Surgery all breast reconstruction procedures are done by Dr. Chuma Chike-Obi, a board certified plastic surgeon with extensive experience in all areas of plastic surgery, including reconstructive and cosmetic procedures.
-Dr. Chike-Obi practices at our privately accredited Four Seasons location while also having privileges at several major hospitals in the Austin area.
+Dr. Chike-Obi practices at our Westlake Dermatology Downtown Austin location while also having privileges at several major hospitals in the Austin area.